rafalp/Misago/README.md

 * Your users may register accounts, set avatars, change options and edit their profiles.
 They have option to reset forgotten password.
 * Sign in with Facebook, Google, Github, Steam, Blizzard.net or any other over 50 supported OAuth providers.
 * Site admins may require users to confirm validity of their e-mail addresses via e-mail sent activation link, or limit user account activation to administrator action.
 They can use custom Q&A challenge, ReCAPTCHA, Stop Forum Spam or IP's blacklist to combat spam registrations.
-Pletora of settings are available to control user account behaviour, like username lengths or avatar restrictions.
+Pletora of settings are available to control user account behavior, like username lengths or avatar restrictions.
 * Create categories together with unlimited number and depth of subcategories.
 * Write messages using either GitHub flavoured markdown, BBCode subset, or both.
 * Presence features let site members know when other users are online, offline or banned.
 Individual users have setting to hide their activity from non-admins.